ktangsali/physicsnemo-sym/docs/user_guide/features/nodes.rst

 Computational Graph, Nodes and Architectures
 ===============================================

-Modulus Sym contains APIs that make adding a neural network architecture or a equation to your problem very easy.
+PhysicsNeMo Sym contains APIs that make adding a neural network architecture or a equation to your problem very easy.
-Modulus Sym relies on Pytorch's ``torch.nn.Module`` to build these various nodes.
+PhysicsNeMo Sym relies on Pytorch's ``torch.nn.Module`` to build these various nodes.
 Nodes are used to represent components that will be executed in the forward pass during the training.
-The nodes in Modulus Sym can be thought as a ``torch.nn.Module`` wrapper that contains additional information regarding what the input/output variables are needed allowing Modulus Sym to develop execution graphs for multi-objective problems.
-Nodes may contain models or functions such as PyTorch neural networks that are built into Modulus Sym, user defined PyTorch networks, feature transformations and equations.
+The nodes in PhysicsNeMo Sym can be thought as a ``torch.nn.Module`` wrapper that contains additional information regarding what the input/output variables are needed allowing PhysicsNeMo Sym to develop execution graphs for multi-objective problems.
+Nodes may contain models or functions such as PyTorch neural networks that are built into PhysicsNeMo Sym, user defined PyTorch networks, feature transformations and equations.

 The nodes are combined in such a way that they can interact with one another easily.
 In other words, within a few lines of code, it is possible to create a computational graph that computes the PDE loss using the outputs of a neural network architecture and also create an architecture that uses the outputs of some equations.
-Modulus Sym solves problems by setting them up like optimization problems.
-The optimization objectives are defined using constraints in Modulus Sym.
+PhysicsNeMo Sym solves problems by setting them up like optimization problems.
+The optimization objectives are defined using constraints in PhysicsNeMo Sym.
 The different type of constraints are covered in detail in :ref:`constraints_doc` .
 One of the input to each of the constraints is the ``nodes``.
-This is basically a list of all the Modulus Sym nodes (architecures, equations, etc.) that are required to compute the desired output (specified in the ``outvar`` of either the constraint or the dataset) from the inputs to the constraint (specified in the ``invar`` of either the constraint or the dataset).
-Modulus Sym figures out to compute the required derivatives and model gradients to prepare a computational graph and evaluate the loss.
-If any information is missing that prevents Modulus Sym to compute the required outvars from the given invars, Modulus Sym will throw a graph unroll error.
+This is basically a list of all the PhysicsNeMo Sym nodes (architecures, equations, etc.) that are required to compute the desired output (specified in the ``outvar`` of either the constraint or the dataset) from the inputs to the constraint (specified in the ``invar`` of either the constraint or the dataset).
+PhysicsNeMo Sym figures out to compute the required derivatives and model gradients to prepare a computational graph and evaluate the loss.
+If any information is missing that prevents PhysicsNeMo Sym to compute the required outvars from the given invars, PhysicsNeMo Sym will throw a graph unroll error.

 .. note::
-   When using constraints from ``modulus.domain.continuous`` module on Modulus Sym' CSG/Tessellated geometry objects, additional information like normals, area, signed distance functions, etc. are implicitly added to the invar dictionary as required.
+   When using constraints from ``physicsnemo.domain.continuous`` module on PhysicsNeMo Sym' CSG/Tessellated geometry objects, additional information like normals, area, signed distance functions, etc. are implicitly added to the invar dictionary as required.

-This example explores the different types of architecures and equations available within Modulus Sym and also looks at how to customize each of these to prepare your own custom models to train.
+This example explores the different types of architecures and equations available within PhysicsNeMo Sym and also looks at how to customize each of these to prepare your own custom models to train.

 Architectures
 -------------

-Modulus Sym comes with a model zoo containing several optimized architectures such as fully connected multi-layer perceptrons, Fourier feature neural networks, SiReNs, Fourier Neural Operators, DeepNeuralOperators and etc. Each of these architectures can be instantiated in your project very easily and the hyper parameters of the model can be tuned using hydra.
+PhysicsNeMo Sym comes with a model zoo containing several optimized architectures such as fully connected multi-layer perceptrons, Fourier feature neural networks, SiReNs, Fourier Neural Operators, DeepNeuralOperators and etc. Each of these architectures can be instantiated in your project very easily and the hyper parameters of the model can be tuned using hydra.
 Please refer :ref:`config` for more information on the configurations for these various neural networks.
 For a deep dive into the theory and the mathematical underpinnings of these models, please refer: :ref:`architectures`.
-Below, you can find two different ways of using the neural network models within Modulus Sym.
+Below, you can find two different ways of using the neural network models within PhysicsNeMo Sym.

-All the models in Modulus Sym have a method called ``.make_nodes()`` that is used to generate the computational graph for the network architecture.
+All the models in PhysicsNeMo Sym have a method called ``.make_nodes()`` that is used to generate the computational graph for the network architecture.

 The architecture, its intermediate layers can be visualized by printing the model or using visualization libraries like ``torchviz``.

 .. code-block:: python
-   :caption: Architecture node in Modulus Sym
+   :caption: Architecture node in PhysicsNeMo Sym

-   from modulus.sym.models.fully_connected import FullyConnectedArch from modulus.sym.key import Key
+   from physicsnemo.sym.models.fully_connected import FullyConnectedArch from physicsnemo.sym.key import Key

    u_net = FullyConnectedArch(
        input_keys=[Key("x")], output_keys=[Key("u")], nr_layers=3, layer_size=32